Montpellier Legal Clinic

 We will get back to you within approximately 72 hours ( excluding school holidays and weekends).

-During this first meeting, you will explain your situation to a team of student volunteers who will take charge of your case.
+During this initial meeting, you will explain your situation to a team of student volunteers who will handle your case.

-In order to provide you with a quick response, you will need to bring all relevant information and documents with you.
-The team will ask you questions as needed to better understand your situation.
-After that, we will need about four weeks to provide you with the necessary answers and help you with your application.
+In order for us to provide you with a prompt response, please bring all relevant information and documents with you.
+The team will ask you relevant questions as needed to better understand the situation.
+After that, we will need about 4 weeks to provide you with the necessary answers and assist you with your next steps.

 The team will explain its recommendations to you during a second appointment.

-As part of our quality assurance process, no advice will be given during the initial appointment.
-This same quality assurance process requires that the information provided by volunteers be verified by faculty members or attorneys.
+As part of our quality assurance process, no advice will be provided during the first appointment.
+It is this same quality assurance process that requires the information provided by volunteers to be reviewed by faculty members or attorneys.

 All volunteers are bound by professional confidentiality.